 "The children are doing so well,'' aunt La Toya Jackson told The Daily Beast in 2011.
 "Michael put masks on them to protect them and to keep them safe from anyone who wanted to hurt him.
 He's gone now.
 The first thing my mother did was say to them, 'Today we're unmasking you.
 Today the masks come off.'"

-And then...Blanket.
-Even his nickname ensured that he would be considered an enigma.
+But even the nickname Blanket ensured that Prince Michael II would be considered an enigma.

 "It's an expression I use with my family and my employees," Michael Jackson explained the moniker in an interview.
 "I say, 'you should blanket me, you should blanket her with something'—meaning, like, a blanket is a blessing.
 It's a way of showing love and caring."
 Meanwhile, the identity of Blanket's biological mother was never revealed.